Clayton Kershaw: Draft and minor leagues

 Kershaw was promoted to the Great Lakes Loons in 2007, with whom he recorded a record of 7–5 with a 2.77 ERA.
 He was selected to play on the East Team in the Midwest League All-Star Game and on the USA team in the All-Star Futures Game.
 On August 6, he was promoted to the Double-A Jacksonville Suns in the Southern League, where he produced a 1–2 record and 3.65 ERA in five starts and was selected as the top prospect in the Dodgers organization heading into the 2008 season.

 During spring training in a game against the Boston Red Sox, Kershaw gained much attention for throwing a curveball to Sean Casey that started behind Casey but at the end looped into the strike zone and struck him out looking.
 Kershaw was 0–3 and had a 2.28 ERA with 47 strikeouts through 43 1/3 innings pitched in his first stint of the year with the Suns.
-He was then called up to the majors on May 28, 2008, but optioned back to Jacksonville on July 2.
+He was then called up to the majors on May 24, 2008, but optioned back to Jacksonville on July 2.

 Kershaw pitched 18 innings during his second trip to Jacksonville (two starts and one seven-inning relief appearance), winning two games.
 During this stretch, he allowed only two earned runs, lowering his ERA to 1.91.
 He was recalled on July 22.

-Los Angeles Dodgers (2008–present)
+Los Angeles Dodgers (2008–2025)

-2008–2010 seasons: Early career
+2008 season: Rookie year

 On May 24, 2008, the Dodgers bought Kershaw's minor-league contract, and he was added to the active roster.
-Sportswriter Tony Jackson called Kershaw's debut the most anticipated start by a Dodgers pitcher since Hideo Nomo's MLB debut during the 1995 season.
+Sportswriter Tony Jackson called Kershaw's debut the most anticipated start by a Dodgers pitcher since Hideo Nomo's MLB debut in 1995.
 He made his MLB debut on May 25, starting against the St. Louis Cardinals.
 He struck out the first batter he faced, Skip Schumaker, the first of seven strikeouts in the game, in which he pitched six innings and allowed two runs.
-When he debuted, Kershaw was the youngest player in MLB, a title he held for one full year.
+When he debuted, Kershaw was the youngest player in MLB (20 years, 67 days), a title he held until Fernando Martínez debuted in May 2009.

-Kershaw won his first MLB game against the Washington Nationals on July 27, 2008.
+Kershaw won his first MLB game against the Washington Nationals on July 27.
 He pitched six-plus shutout innings, allowing four hits, a walk, and he struck out five.
 Kershaw finished his rookie season 5–5, with a 4.26 ERA in 22 games (21 starts).
-He also pitched two innings out of the bullpen for the Dodgers in the 2008 National League Championship Series (NLCS) against the Philadelphia Phillies.
+He also pitched two innings out of the bullpen for the Dodgers in the National League Championship Series (NLCS) against the Philadelphia Phillies.